edmundwright/google-sheets-clone/README.md

 [live-site]: http://cells.edmund.io

 A clone of Google Sheets built on Rails and Backbone.
-Works in Chrome and Firefox, and mostly works in Safari.
+Works in Chrome, and works in Firefox and Safari with some small styling bugs.
 Users can:

 - [x] Create accounts, log in (optionally using OAuth provider), log out, add a user profile photo
 - [x] Create new spreadsheets